weprovide/symfony-translation-bundle/README.md

 This bundle for now only supports translations in YML files.

-## License

-This bundle is free to use and open for improvements, please share your thoughts which will be much appreciated.

 ## Dependencies

 This bundle is developed with a Symfony Standard Edition on PHP 7.1 using We Provide's version of valet.
 Obviously it has dependencies to other projects and/or bundles.
 Below a list of dependencies, please use the installation guides of these bundles.